 The top-ranked Smartwool Classic Thermal is a great choice for activities like resort skiing and snowshoeing, but it’s too warm for heart-pumping uses like cross-country skiing or backcountry touring.
 Enter the Intraknit Thermal, which is tailor-made to keep you comfortable when working up a sweat in cool to cold conditions.
 Compared to the Classic Thermal’s all-merino build, the Intraknit’s healthy amount of polyester (45%), along with the addition of mesh ventilation zones in heat-prone areas like the upper back and core, results in a sizable boost in both breathability and durability.
 For reference, we’ve worn the Intraknit for all sorts of cardio-intensive winter pursuits—from Nordic skiing to breaking trail in waist-deep powder—and found the balance of warmth and breathability hard to beat.
 Plus, you still get all the benefits of merino, including solid odor resistance and a soft-next-to-skin feel.

 In deciding which Smartwool baselayer is right for you, the main consideration is end use.
 If you’re looking for a more casual piece to wear both on the slopes and to après, the Classic Thermal’s more generous fit and less technical appearance will likely give it the edge (we also wear it a lot as an outer layer while hiking or backpacking).
 On the flip side, the trim-fitting Intraknit is more ideal as a next-to-skin piece for active pursuits and will dump heat much more effectively (our go-to combination is the Intraknit and a windbreaker jacket).
-Finally, it’s worth noting that Smartwool also makes the Intraknit Active, a thinner variation that’s well suited for mild conditions...
+Finally, it’s worth noting that Smartwool also makes the Intraknit Active, a thinner variation that’s well suited for mild conditions.
+But the midweight here is our go-to for working up a sweat in the heart of winter...
 Read in-depth review

 See the Smartwool Intraknit Thermal Merino Crew